DMV REAL ID Information: Click Here

 As of January 3, 2017, we are able to issue vital records from all Wisconsin counties for the following:

-Divorce Certificates - from 1/1/2016 to present (Divorce applications for divorces occurring prior to 1/1/2016 must be requested from the Wisconsin State Vital Records Office in Madison)
+Divorce Certificates: 1/1/2016 to present (Divorce applications for divorces occurring prior to 1/1/2016 must be requested from the Wisconsin State Vital Records Office in Madison)

-If your event happened in a different county, and does not fall under these dates, please contact that county, or the Wisconsin State Vital Records office at (608)-266-1371.
+If your vital record event happened in a county other than Waukesha and does not fall under the above dates, please contact the occurrence county or the Wisconsin State Vital Records office at (608)-266-1371

 ***FOR IN-PERSON APPLICANTS: Please note that it may take 20-30 minutes to process your application.
 Applications are not processed after 4:00pm Monday-Friday***